awsdocs/amazon-cloudfront-developer-guide/doc_source/GeneratingCustomErrorResponses.md

 **Note**
 In some cases, CloudFront doesn’t return a custom error page for the HTTP 503 status code even if you configure CloudFront to do so\.
 If the CloudFront error code is `Capacity Exceeded` or `Limit Exceeded`, CloudFront returns a 503 status code to the viewer without using your custom error page\.

-For a detailed explanation of how CloudFront handles error responses from your origin, see [How CloudFront Processes and Caches HTTP 4xx and 5xx Status Codes from Your Origin](HTTPStatusCodes.md)\.
+For a detailed explanation of how CloudFront handles error responses from your origin, see [How CloudFront processes and caches HTTP 4xx and 5xx status codes from your origin](HTTPStatusCodes.md)\.

 ## Storing objects and custom error pages in different locations<a name="custom-error-pages-different-locations"></a>